-The Science Media Centre offers hands-on video workshops focused on giving scientists the tools and skills to communicate their research in short videos aimed at an online audience.
+The Science Media Centre offers video workshops focused on giving scientists the tools and skills to communicate their research in short videos aimed at an online audience.

-These half-day workshops are presented in collaboration with video producer Baz Caitcheon several times a year and outline how to plan, film, edit and publish short videos using only a smartphone or tablet.
+These workshops are presented in collaboration with video producer Baz Caitcheon several times a year and outline how to plan, film, edit and publish short videos using only a smartphone or tablet.

 These workshops are to help researchers gain new communication skills and to think about gathering footage throughout their research journey so when it comes time to publicising the results (or how you got there), you already have multimedia at your disposal.

 The workshops are free to attend, but the application process is competitive – the best applicants will be selected based on the video concepts provided in the application form.